jihuan-tian/jihuan-tian.github.io/_posts/2025-02-06-caveats-for-moving-an-org-subtree-to-an-org-roam-node-file.markdown

     ```

     The cause is probably that the Org timestamp contains the special characters `<` and `>`, which need to be escaped.
 Solution: simply wrap the timestamp with double quotes.
+3. Reserve an empty line between properties and the title line.

 {{ "2025-02-06-caveats-for-moving-an-org-subtree-to-an-org-roam-node-file" | backlink }}